June 2019 (Last updated in August 2022)

 Practical information and tips:

-- Dovrefjell Adventures offer elk safaris every evening in June, July and August.
+- Dovrefjell Adventures offer wildlife safaris every evening in June, July and August.
 In May and September tours can be arranged on request.

 - It is advisable to bring some extra clothes, as the temperature drops when the sun goes down.

-- The elk safari usually lasts for about three hours and starts and ends in the center of Dombås.
+- The wildlife safari usually lasts for about three hours and starts and ends in the center of Dombås.

 - The tour is suitable for all skill levels, and the route can be adjusted to various degrees of difficulty.
 Since we have minimal experience with trail biking, we did one of the easier routes.

-- The elk safari is a popular activity.
+- The wildlife safari is a popular activity.
 Book well in advance.

 - The Dovre area is a paradise for nature lovers and offers a variety of outdoor activities.
 We especially recommend cycling all or parts of the Tour de Dovre route.
 We rode Tour de Dovre last year and consider it to be one of Norway’s best bike rides.
 Other activities in the area are muskox safari, dog sledding, rafting, horse riding and snowshoeing in the winter.